 Bleda Düring is a Professor at the Faculty of Archaeology.

 The research of Bleda Düring focuses on the emergence of social complexity and the archaeology of imperialism.

-Second, Bleda is directing a long term Landscape Archaeology in the Wadi al Jizzi, near the city of Sohar in Oman.
+Bleda is currently engaged in two fieldwork projects.
+First, he is directing a landscape archaeology project (survey) in the Wadi al Jizzi, in the hinterlands of the city of Sohar, Oman.
 The aim of this project is to better explain the boom and bust phases in the past occupation of this marginal environment and how it was impacted by agricultural innovations, international trade and climatological developments.

 No relevant ancillary activities